Shellharbour Anglican College: Outdoor education

 The college's Outdoor Education Program continues to be developed with a very strong focus on challenge and overcoming fears, friendship, teamwork and support of others.
 Students from Years K – 12 will be engaged in Outdoor Education and it is considered an integral part of our Pastoral Care system.
 For these reasons it is an optional activity for all students to save stress Year 11 will follow a modified program during the period that Years 5 to 6 are participating in Outdoor Education.

 The 'House' system

 The ‘House’ system is strongly linked to Tutor groups and students are encouraged to find ways to be involved in a wide range of co curricular activities including sport, music, drama and public speaking.
 Each House has a staff member to coordinate, staff assigned to assist and senior leaders to organise and enthuse students.
-The aim of House activities is to enable students to feel they belong and can contribute in a variety of ways to the success of their house and to build house and school spirit.

 The house names have been produced from four contemporary Christian Australians who have made a valuable contributions to society.
 The Houses are Allen, Booth, Chapman, and Chiswell.
 Named from Carol Allen, Brian Booth, John Chapman, and Nicky Chiswell.